-- All individuals with retinoblastoma should have their care led by one of two national services (in London and Birmingham).
-In some instances, shared care is appropriate under the guidance of the units above. - Clinical genetic input can be provided by local genetic services, although this is often included in the care pathway of the national services as the information may be necessary for the primary management as well as screening advice for the extended family. - Enucleation is required in up to 80% of new cases identified but would be required much less frequently in known families where gene carriers, or at risk individuals, are followed up from the neonatal period.
-All children known to be at risk of retinoblastoma should have a follow-up surveillance plan in place by two weeks of age. - Local treatment of the eye would involve laser or cryotherapy given during assessment by the national services in London or Birmingham. - In some instances systemic chemotherapy is required.

-Transition care should, in all instances, include a clinical genetic review to ensure individuals are aware of the underlying genetic mechanism for their retinoblastoma and the reproductive options available.
+- In the UK, all individuals with retinoblastoma should have their care led by one of two national services, based in London and Birmingham.
+In some instances, shared care between national and local services is appropriate, under the guidance of the units above. - Clinical genetic input can be provided by local genetic services, although this is often included in the care pathway at the national services, as the information may be necessary for the primary management, as well as to provide screening advice for the extended family. - Enucleation is required in up to 50% of new cases identified, but would be required much less frequently in known families where gene carriers, or at risk individuals, are followed up from the neonatal period.
+All children known to be at risk of retinoblastoma should have a follow-up surveillance plan in place by two weeks of age. - Local treatment of the eye would involve laser therapy or cryotherapy, following ongoing assessment by national services. - In some instances, chemotherapy is required.
+Traditionally, this has been systemic (into the venous system) but more recently, chemotherapy delivered locally (intra-arterial into the ophthalmic artery behind the eye or intra-vitreal into the eye) has been used where appropriate. - Transition care should, in all instances, include a clinical genetic review to ensure individuals are aware of the underlying genetic mechanism for their retinoblastoma, as well as the reproductive options available.